ubc-library-rc/intro-api/content/01_what-is-an-api.md

 **REST** stands for "Representational State Transfer," referring to an architecture common in web APIs.
 In RESTful APIs, calls are sent through a browser and the details of each request are embedded in the URL.
 {: .note}

-The REST architecture expects there to be a "__server__" and a "__client__".
+The REST architecture expects there to be a __server__ and a __client__.
 The server is where the data lives and the client is what makes the API call to the server.
 Communication can go both ways but generally writing data to a server is more restricted than getting data from a server.

 ## Authentication and API keys
 Generally an API is doing two things: